scotty-james/Doggy-And-Soul--MS4/README.md

   'default': dj_database_url.parse('Postgres database URL') }
 ```
-- The reason for this is to pass the Database to Heroku.
+- The reason for this is to connnect the Database to Heroku.
 ```
 IMPORTANT: Adding the postgres database url is only to load the DB in Heroku, once finished, this should be removed to avoid unintentionally adding it into version control.
 ```